-Audit Committees
+Audit Committee

-The Company has established Audit Committees under Section 167 of the Companies Act 2014.
-Its function is to assist the Board in fulfilling its oversight responsibilities.
+The Company's subsidiary, UPE has established an Audit Committee under Section 167 of the Companies Act 2014.
+It's function is to assist the UPE Board in fulfilling its oversight responsibilities.

 Independent Auditors

 PricewaterhouseCoopers were appointed auditors on 15 August 2018 and are willing to continue in office in accordance with Section 383(2) of the Companies Act 2014.